Strategy

 Choosing technologies: how to make smart decisions in complex situations

 Technology decisions can have huge implications for the future of an organisation.
-What gets decided can, for example, shape the way you work and the type of work you're doing in the future.
+The decisions you make will shape the way you work and the type of work youe doing in the future.
 It also can change who you're trying to hire - and, just as likely - who might be trying to leave.
 Even more importantly, technology decisions can - or, rather, will - impact the way you spend money.
 Often that goes far beyond the obvious cost of a specific platform and is instead a question of displacements - spend less here, spend more there; save here, invest over there.

 Why do organisations find technology selection challenging?